Best Psychiatrist Near Me, Sheenie Ambardar MD

 • Medication: In many cases, medication can be a very helpful tool for managing anxiety symptoms.
 As an integrative psychiatrist, Dr. Ambardar will carefully consider the potential benefits and risks of different medication options and work with you to find the best fit for your individual situation.

-• Therapy: Depending on your preferences and needs, we might explore different types of therapy, such as cognitive-behavioral therapy (CBT), which can help you identify and challenge negative thought patterns, or Exposure Therapy, which can help you gradually face your fears in a safe and controlled way, ultimately reducing your anxiety over time.
+• Therapy: Depending on your preferences and needs, we might explore different types of therapy, such as cognitive-behavioral therapy (CBT), which can help you identify and challenge negative thought patterns, or Exposure Therapy, which can help you gradually face your fears in a safe and controlled way, ultimately reducing your anxiety level over time.

 • Complementary and alternative approaches: We're also open to exploring a wide range of evidence-based treatments, such as nutritional supplements and botanicals, if they feel like a good fit for you.